ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

    | All data volumes | N/A | 4,324 Mbps | 100% | 607 Mbps |
    {: caption="Volume bandwidth allocation with 3 data volumes." caption-side="bottom"}

-2. In the second example, the cx3d-8x20 instance's total volume bandwidth is 4 Gbps (4,000 Mbps).
+2. In the second example, the cx3d-8x20 instance's total volume bandwidth is 4,000 Mbps.
 The available bandwidth that can be divided among the data volumes is 3607 Mbps.
-If you attach _`volume-a`_ and _`volume-b`_, both of which have the same 5 IOPS/GB volume profile, their combined maximum throughput limit is 3145 Mbps.
+If you attach _`volume-a`_ and _`volume-b`_, their combined maximum throughput limit is 3145 Mbps.
 That value is less than the available 3607 Mbps, which means that the volume with more capacity (_`volume-b`_) is allocated 1966 Mbps and the volume with less capacity (_`volume-a`_) is allocated 1179 Mbps.
 That's their provisioned throughput limit, and that's the most bandwidth that can be allocated to them, even if more bandwidth is available.

    | Volumes | Maximum IOPS | Provisioned max throughput limit | Percentage | Allocated volume bandwidth |
    |---------|-------------:|----------------------------------|-----------:|---------------------------:|